oogles/djem/docs/ref/settings.rst

 Settings
 ========

-The following settings can be added to your project's ``settings.py`` file to customise the behaviour of Djem.
+The following settings can be added to your project's ``settings.py`` file to customise the behaviour of Djem features.

 .. _setting-DJEM_COMMON_INFO_REQUIRE_USER_ON_SAVE: